 Fort Necessity, Arizona

-Had any of her classmates she’d attended Columbia School for Journalism with even suggested to Sarah Jennings she would find herself enjoying the company of men and women who were members of a militia group, she would have laughed in their face.
+Had any of her classmates from Columbia School of Journalism even suggested to Sarah Jennings that she would find herself enjoying the company of members of a militia group, she would have laughed in their face.
 Yet she was, unabashedly so.
-This unexpected volte-face was due to more than the shared experience of the circumstances they found themselves having to deal with, though it did play an undeniable role in this most unlikely rapport.
-Nor could she pass it off as nothing more an ability to identify with the people who were very much at the heart of the story she was covering.
-This tendency, one many journalists experience when on assignment, was dismissed out of hand, for Jennings had absolutely nothing in common with the men and women who made up the Arizona Home Guard.
-When she finally did take a moment to ponder this unexpected and, for her, a most troubling development, she concluded it was the people themselves.
-With few exceptions they friendly, honest, easy going and, in a quirky sort of way Jennings often didn’t quite know how to handle, funny.
+This unexpected volte-face was due to more than the shared experience of the circumstances they found themselves in, though it did play an undeniable role in this most unlikely rapport.
+Nor could she pass it off as nothing more than an ability to identify with the people at the heart of the story she was covering.
+But Jennings dismissed the idea that this tendency (that many journalists experience when on assignment), was her own experience.
+She had absolutely nothing in common with the men and women who made up the Arizona Home Guard.
+When she finally did take a moment to ponder this unexpected and, for her, most troubling development, she concluded it was the people themselves.
+With few exceptions, they were friendly, honest, easy going and, in a quirky sort of way Jennings often didn’t quite know how to handle, funny.

-As astonishing as it was for her to discover she could actually like people who were dedicated members of a militia group, it was an appreciation the omnipresence of weapons of every kind, from small caliber pistols no bigger than squirt guns to sinister looking machine-guns that fired bullets that were twice the size of her thumb didn’t unnerve her in the least.
-During an unguarded moment, she made mention of this in an offhanded manner to Cardosa as the two of them sat in the satellite truck watching news coverage from WWN in New York and the Tucson station he worked at.
-“Until we arrival here, the only people I had ever seen with guns were police officers,” she informed him.
+As astonishing as it was for her to discover she could actually like people who were dedicated members of a militia group, she also grew to appreciate the omnipresence of weapons of every kind, from small caliber pistols no bigger than squirt guns to sinister looking machine guns that fired bullets twice the size of her thumb.
+More surprisingly, the weapons did not unnerve her in the least.
+During an unguarded moment, she made mention of this in an offhanded manner to Cardosa as the two of them sat in the satellite truck watching news coverage from WWN in New York and the Tucson station where he worked.
+“Until we arrived here, the only people I had ever seen with guns were police officers,” she informed him.

 Having been raised on a ranch outside of Tucson where he’d been taught how to shot a .22 at age five, at first Cardosa found this difficult to believe.
 Only after concluding she was serious did he slowly shake his head in utter disbelief as he took to staring at her as if she had suddenly sprouted a second head.
 “You’re serious, aren’t you?”